 - Modern Marvel: This interactive exhibit tells the story of how the present day Empire State Building is both energy efficient and sustainable

-- Otis Elevators: A skyscraper could not exist without elevators, and this exhibit tells the story of the elevators that make a visit to the upper floor possible in minutes
+- Otis Elevators: A skyscraper could not exist without elevators, and this exhibit tells the story of the elevators that make a visit to the upper floors possible in minutes

-- World’s Most Famous Building: The Empire State Building is regularly featured in the media, including in movies, TV shows, games, commercials, This 72 screen exhibit offers an immersive snapshot of over 600 clips that feature the building.
+- World’s Most Famous Building: The Empire State Building is regularly featured in movies, TV shows, games and commercials.
+This 72-screen exhibit offers an immersive snapshot of over 600 clips that feature the building.

-- Kong: Arguably the most well known film to have featured the Empire State Building, the 1933 Kong movie was where the Empire State Building made its silver screen debut.
+- Kong: Arguably the most well-known film to have featured the Empire State Building, the 1933 Kong movie was where the building made its silver screen debut.
 This fun exhibit gives you an idea of what it might have been like to be inside the building as Kong scaled it!

-- Celebrity: A lot of people visit the Empire State Building, including some of the world’s most well known faces.
-This exhibit shares a history of some of these more famous visitors, including signed memorabilia.
+- Celebrity: A lot of famous faces have visited the Empire State Building over the years.
+This exhibit shares a history of some of the more well-known visitors, including signed memorabilia.

 Following these 2nd floor exhibits, you will ride the elevator to the 80th floor.
 This elevator ride is also an experience, with the whole ceiling of the elevator displaying a fun video that shows the building being built around the elevator shaft as you ascend.
 Thankfully it’s all done by the time you get to the top!